 Health Policy Framework

 The charging policies must be viewed through the lens of the current wider health policy frameworks to fully comprehend the dichotomy between what maternity services are striving to achieve and how the NHS Charging Programme acts as an overwhelming barrier to safe, equitable care.
 The NHS is an organisation intended to improve health and wellbeing, guided by seven core principles (The NHS Constitution for England, 2015).
-However, Sommerville et al (2009) argues that the Immigration System however, has been purposefully moulded as part of a system intended to create a hostile environment with a ‘deterrent effect’.
+However, Somerville et al (2009) argues that the Immigration System however, has been purposefully moulded as part of a system intended to create a hostile environment with a ‘deterrent effect’.
 Since the NHS Charging Programme was introduced, the two systems have become intertwined and health inequalities have intensified.

 At the forefront of UK maternity care lies the national maternity safety ambition which has set a target of halving the rate of stillbirths, neonatal deaths and maternal deaths by 2030 (DHSC, 2017).
 It is widely acknowledged that tackling health inequalities through addressing the wider determinants of health is paramount to achieving this ambition; a standard which is further reiterated in recent policies such as Saving Babies Lives Version 3 (NHS England, 2023), the NHS Long Term Plan (NHS England, 2019) and the CORE20PLUS5 (NHS England, 2022) agenda.
 Migrant and asylum seeking women have long been recognised as having ‘complex social factors’ and thus a more targeted midwifery approach to improve their access and engagement with maternity care (NICE, 2010).
 This is because of the stark data from reports such as MBRRACE (Knight et al, 2022) which highlight that Black and Asian women are more likely to die during or after childbirth than their White counterparts and their babies are up to twice as likely to be stillborn or die neonatally (Draper et al, 2020).
 There is now increasing data on the direct link between NHS charging and maternal health inequalities.
 For example, Public Health England (2020) has identified NHS charging for maternity care as one of the key issues that intensifies poorer health outcomes for women and babies from Black, Asian and mixed ethnicity communities.
 The 2019 confidential enquiry into maternal mortality reported that 3 of the 209 women who died between 2015 and 2017 were affected by charging for NHS maternity care and ‘may have been reluctant to access care because of concerns over the costs of care and the impact of their immigration status’ (Knight et al, 2019).